 It might come through disappointment, betrayal, exposure to new perspectives, or simply growing older and becoming more self-aware.
 Suddenly, things don’t add up the way they used to.
 The rules you followed don’t always lead to the outcomes you expected.
 The people you trusted may not align with the values you believed they had.
 Even your own choices may start to feel unfamiliar.

-At first, this can feel destabilizing.
+At first, this can feel destabilising.
 If everything you thought was true is now uncertain, where do you stand?

 But here’s where the shift happens.

-You begin to see people as they are, not as you assumed them to be.
+You begin to see people as they are, not as you assumed they were.
 You stop holding onto expectations that were never realistic in the first place.
-You give yourself permission to evolve, to change your mind, to outgrow beliefs that no longer serve you.
+You permit yourself to evolve, to change your mind, to outgrow beliefs that no longer serve you.

 Life becomes easier not because it suddenly becomes perfect, but because you stop resisting its complexity.